JrVerbiest/jrverbiest.github.io/README.md

   Funded by IWT PhD scholarship (active participation in drafting and preparation of the grant application).

   Research topic: Design of antennas used on the human body.
-Research focused on the design of small low-cost ultra-wideband (UWB), 3.0-9.0 GHz, antennas for wireless body area networks (WBAN).
+This research focused on the design of small, low-cost ultra-wideband (UWB), 3.0-9.0 GHz antennas for wireless body area networks (WBAN).

   🔨 Tools: CST Microwave Office, Matlab and Advanced Design System

-  Other activities: a. treasurer IEEE Student Branch Leuven (2003-2005), b. supervision study projects in the course Wireless and Mobile Communications, c. supervision of different (Master) thesis. d. author of several scientific publications (see publication list).
+  Other activities: a. treasurer IEEE Student Branch Leuven (2003-2005), supervision study projects in the course Wireless and Mobile Communications, supervision of the different (Master) thesis. d. author of several scientific publications (see publication list).

 - **Summer job**, Clock-o-Matic, Holsbeek, Belgium